ChillLive/ChillLiveWallpaperProject/README.md

 * Modify the app's behavior from here.
 Control the light of the scene by adjusting manually the time of the day, or just let it follows the real day&night cycle.
 * Allows the app to access your coarse location to set the sunset/sunrise time to match your real position
 * Use a seed or generate a new pseudo random scene
-* Advanced settings controls the behavior of the scrolling effect
+* Advanced settings control the behavior of the scrolling effect

 **2. Landscapes and seasons**
 * Change the season to access a new variety of colors